PHIL 101 T -

 LOGIC: PRACTICE OF CRIT THINKING

 Learn how to develop and strengthen your ability to identify, evaluate and construct arguments.
 Cultivate a critical thinking practice through the process of Socratic questioning in a learning community.
 Understand the value of multiple perspectives in critical thinking as a dialogical process necessary for building a just and humane society.
-Prerequisites: None.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: None.

 CRIT THNKNG FOR DELIBERATIVE DEMOC

 A study of deliberative democratic theory with a special emphasis on the duties of citizens to deliberate and think critically about public policy.
-Prerequisites: None.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: None.

 CRITICAL THINKING & POPULAR CULTURE

 In this course we will develop and strengthen skills required to identify, construct and evaluate arguments.
 We will investigate the nature of evidence and logical relations between claims.
 We will cultivate and internalize standards of critical thinking practice and build an understanding and appreciation for open-minded, ongoing dialogue that seeks truth.
 These goals will be incorporated into a critical examination of popular culture.
 We will seek to understand what is popular culture, how it influences us in how we view ourselves and others.
 We will evaluate the forces that shape popular culture, and our critical, and non-critical, responses to those forces.
-Prerequisites: None.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: None.

 CRIT THNK: PHIL, POLITICS&PROPGANDA